 One thing that stood out to me was how easy it was to navigate the features and functions of a trainer on this platform.

 This is in comparison to other similar client management apps such as Total Coaching and Trainerize.

 This is a big deal because the whole point of PT client management software is to cut down on complexity so you can get straight to business, allowing yourself and your clients to get on track and smash those goals.

 Because of this, I see Total Coaching as one of the best client management tools for the trainer with a relatively low-tech acumen.

 Creating workout programs is both a science and an art.

-The art of through understanding the biomechanical principles and laws of physical exercise.
+The art of understanding the biomechanical principles and laws of physical exercise.

-The science is organizing that knowledge into a structured, easy to comprehend program.
+The science organizes that knowledge into a structured, easy-to-understand program.

 The latter is where many personal trainers get stifled.